An Extended VIIRS-like Artificial Nighttime Light Data Reconstruction (1986-2024): Methods

-\paragraph{DMSP-OLS NTL:} The original DMSP-OLS NTL data suffer from temporal inconsistencies and fluctuations in data quality due to several issues, including the lack of on-board calibration, inter-sensor performance discrepancies, and sensor degradation over time.
-To overcome these limitations, this study utilizes the systematically, stepwise-calibrated global DMSP-OLS NTL dataset developed by Li et al.\cite{li2020harmonized}.
+The original DMSP-OLS NTL data suffer from temporal inconsistencies and fluctuations in data quality due to several issues, including the lack of on-board calibration, inter-sensor performance discrepancies, and sensor degradation over time.
+To overcome these limitations, this study utilizes the systematically, stepwise-calibrated global DMSP-OLS NTL dataset developed by Li et al.\citep{li2020harmoniz} (\url{https://doi.org/10.6084/m9.figshare.9828827.v2}).
 This dataset exhibits enhanced temporal consistency and comparability.
 Consequently, it was selected as the baseline DMSP-like data for the period of 1992 to 2013, serving as the foundation for both the training and inference processes of our model.

-To further extend the temporal scope of the research and cover periods where DMSP data is unavailable, this study incorporates the PANDA-China dataset\cite{zhang2024prolonged} as a supplement.
-In this dataset, we provide a high-precision and temporally consistent DMSP-like NTL data product spanning from 1984 to 2020.
-In this research, the PANDA-China dataset was employed for model inference during two specific intervals where the original DMSP data is absent: 1986-1991 and 2014-2020.
+To further extend the temporal scope of the research and cover periods where DMSP data is unavailable, this study incorporates the PANDA-China dataset\citep{zhang2024prolonged} as a supplement (\url{https://data.tpdc.ac.cn/en/data/e755f1ba-9cd1-4e43-98ca-cd081b5a0b3e/}).
+In this dataset, PANDA-China provide a high-precision and temporally consistent DMSP-like NTL data product spanning from 1984 to 2020.
+In this research, the PANDA-China dataset was employed for model inference during 1986-1991, the specific intervals where the original DMSP data is absent..

-Considering the inherent dissimilarities between the PANDA-China and Li's NTL datasets, we trained a simple U-Net model\cite{ronneberger2015u} for two separate years, 1992 and 2013.
-These models were respectively used to map the PANDA-China NTL data to the characteristics of Li's NTL data for the 1986-1991 and 2014-2020 periods.
+Considering the inherent dissimilarities between the PANDA-China and Li's NTL datasets, we trained a simple U-Net model\citep{ronneberger2015u} for the year 1992.
+This model was used to map the PANDA-China NTL data to the characteristics of Li's NTL data for the 1986-1991period.